-Critical Pakistani government agencies’ assets have been the target of ongoing cyberattacks by group, which domestic and foreign experts allege is based in India and includes some military-affiliated entities.
+Critical Pakistani government agencies’ assets have been the target of ongoing cyberattacks by a group, which domestic and foreign experts allege is based in India and includes some military-affiliated entities.

-The group, known as Rattlesnake or the “SideWinder,” has launched staggering over 1,000 attacks since April 2020 on government, military, and commercial cyber assets based in Pakistan and has been successful in seizing control of, stealing from, or altering the content in the targeted computer systems.
+The group, known as Rattlesnake or the “SideWinder,” has launched a staggering over 1,000 attacks since April 2020 on government, military, and commercial cyber assets based in Pakistan and has been successful in seizing control of, stealing from, or altering the content in the targeted computer systems.

 Earlier, such “nationalist” cyber organisations operating in India would, at most, deface websites, while comparable organisations based in Pakistan and China would engage in cyber espionage and disrupt vital assets of organisations based in India.

-cybersecurity firm with four offices in India, Zscaler, based in California, claims that the guys behind SideWinder recently installed new malware named “WarHawk” in one of their attacks.
+A cybersecurity firm with four offices in India, Zscaler, based in California, claims that the guys behind SideWinder recently installed a new malware named “WarHawk” in one of their attacks.
 According to the researchers, this malware completely hijacks the target’s PC.

 “Once the victim is infected by the malware ‘WarHawk’, the malware starts sending system information to attackers, downloads and executes other different malwares on the infected system.
 It also gives remote access to the system by executing commands on it and starts sending across information like file name, file-size, date, etc. One interesting thing that we found is that the malware runs only if the system is in Pakistan Standard Time,” said Niraj Shivtarkar, who is a researcher with the ThreatLabz, the research team of Zscaler.